Paysdesmerveilles/gissmo/docs/installation_docker.rst

 where:

-  * **/dbdata** is the directory where all data will be saved
+  * **/dbdata** is the directory where all database data will be saved.
+Create it.
   * **dbdata** is your volume name
-  * **gissmo_db** is your database container name
+  * **gissmo_db** is your database container name (keep it in mind for next steps)

-Your database container is up!
+Database container is up!

 .. _gissmo_container:

 Gissmo container
 ================

-We will apply steps in this order:
+Steps are:

-  * apply migration on database to create new schema
+  * do migration to deploy new schema on database
   * create a superuser
-  * launch a Gissmo container using our database one
+  * launch Gissmo with a link to our database
-  * check it works using a web browser
+  * access Gissmo on a web browser

 So: